xdep/BlackNET/README.md

 ```

-## Sass Plugin
+## Saas Plugin
-For 15$ start your own botnet bussines with BlackNET Sass Plugin
+For 20$ start your own botnet bussines with BlackNET Saas Plugin

 you could resel BlackNET as a service